GJJ52019/gary-project2/README.md

 ----------------------------------------------------------------------------------------------
 1. Would like to implement a way to add coloring indicating close to inpection due date or past it.

-2. implement image hosting so its clear to users quickly that they are holding teh correct tool
+2. Implement image hosting so its clear to users quickly that they are holding the correct tool

 3. Increase security
 ----------------------------------------------------------------------------------------------